mdart86/Ruby_Terminal_Application/docs/README.md

 #### System Requirements
 This application was tested on a Laptop with an *Intel Inside CORE i7 processor* <br>
 Please ensure your system is comparable (or more optimal) to this processor.

+## FUTURE DEVELOPMENTS
+Updates to the app include:
+- Usage of TTY Prompt Ruby Gem based on a multi-level menu system for improved user functionality
+- More content - currently, only one quiz is provided however, all quizzes would follow the same structure
+- Update of scores menu to display the scores from quizzes taken - this would involve an update to the questions and answers area into an array of hashes (possible thoughts)